hoodiehq/hoodie-task-server/README.md

 ## How it works

-Tasks are json objects with special properties. `hoodie-server-task` creates a database (`tasks` by default) where all task objects from all queues are replicated to / from.
+Tasks are json objects with special properties. `hoodie-task-server` creates a database (`tasks` by default) where all task objects from all queues are replicated to / from.
 Queues can only access their own tasks (`/api/queue/<id>/_changes` is a filtered changes feed by the given queue id).